ulrichwinter/azure-eventhub-demo/README.md

 The setup process is described in this article: https://docs.microsoft.com/de-de/azure/developer/java/spring-framework/configure-spring-cloud-stream-binder-java-app-azure-event-hub

 Depending on the properties of the cloud resources, the entries in application.properties and bootstrap.properties need to be updated.
-The files commited here do NOT contain the original connection streings.
+The files commited here do NOT contain the original connection strings.